SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Normal Function

 The ADAMTSL4 gene provides instructions for making a protein that is found throughout the body.
 The ADAMTSL4 protein is released from cells into the extracellular matrix, which is an intricate lattice of proteins and other molecules that forms in the spaces between cells.
-In this matrix, the ADAMTSL4 protein attaches (binds) to another protein called fibrillin-1.
-Fibrillin-1 proteins bind to each other and other proteins to form threadlike filaments called microfibrils.
-It is likely that the binding of ADAMTSL4 to fibrillin-1 promotes microfibril assembly.
-Microfibrils provide support to many tissues, including the lenses of the eyes, which are held in their central position by these filaments.
+The ADAMTSL4 protein binds to other proteins within the extracellular matrix.
+One of these proteins is called fibrillin-1.
+Fibrillin-1 proteins bind to each other and to other proteins to form threadlike filaments called microfibrils.
+Research suggests that ADAMTSL4 binds to fibrillin-1 to promote microfibril assembly in many tissues.
+Within the eyes, microfibrils form small bundles called zonular fibers that hold the lenses of the eyes in their central position.
+The lens is a clear structure at the front of the eye that helps focus light.

 Health Conditions Related to Genetic Changes